TechWatching/pulumi-azure-workshop/README.md

-# Getting Started Provisionning Infrastructure on Azure with Pulumi
+# Getting Started Provisioning Infrastructure on Azure with Pulumi

 ## Prerequisites